subugoe/oa2020cadata/README.md

 Web of Science data © 2019 Clarivate Analytics.
 All rights reserved.

-The documentation and data descriptive including the figures are made available under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+The documentation and data descriptor including the figures are made available under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/).

 Source Code: MIT (Najko Jahn, 2019)